OpenResearchInstitute/satellite_ground_emulator/README.md

 # satellite_ground_emulator

-Demonstrated at AMSAT Symposium 2015.
+Some of these flowgraphs were demonstrated at AMSAT Symposium 2015.

+Other recent flowgraphs are for uplink simulations and modeling for P4B and CQC.